AlfredMoore/AmphibiousQuadruped/README.md

 Socket Communication
 12 freedom degree

-Learning to swim stably and fastly
+Learning to swim stably and fast

 TODO:

 How to learn more efficiently ?
 (RL policy)

 How to evaluate speed and stability ?
 (Reward)

 How to trade off speed and stability ?
 (Reward)

 More underwater action...